 EMERGENCY COVER AND HOME VISITS

-Home visits for small animals are available at an extra charge and must be booked in advance.
-It is not normally possible to carry out home visits outside normal working hours.
+Home visits for small animals have been suspended since the COVID restrictions.
 In an emergency it is usually in the best interests of your pet to be seen at our practice where facilities and a full range of drugs are available.

 PET HEALTH INSURANCE

 We support the principle of insuring your pet against unexpected health problems.
 You can pay your bill in full and then reclaim it from your insurance company.
 Claims may look complicated at first, so we are here to help you with the necessary paperwork should you need to make a claim.